plain-solutions-gmbh/kirby-form-block-suite/README.md

 ]

 ```
-> This will be ignored for Multilingual sites.
+> This will be ignored for multilingual sites.

 ---

 **Problem:** Error to validate license key

 **Solutions:**
 - If you haven't got a license yet?
-Get a [single site license](https://plain-solutions.net/?product=801346).
+Get a [license](https://plain-solutions.net/?product=801346).
 - Your server needs a connection to the license server: [https://plain-solutions.net](https://plain-solutions.net)
 - Your license key was already validated by another host: Send me [an email](mailto:kirby@plain-solutions.net) **with your license key** to release the assigment.
-- Delete the license file `/site/config/.formblock_license` and try again.
+- Delete the license file `/site/config/.formblock_license` (if present) and try again.

 ---